esnet/esnet-smartnic-hw/examples/p4_only/p4/sim/README.md

 # P4 Behavioural Simulation

+## Makefile

 The execution of P4 behavioural simulations is driven by the Makefile in the p4/sim/ directory.

-This Makefile includes the variable assignments that specify how to run a p4 behavioural simulation, as well as the list of testcases that should be included in a full simulation run.
+This Makefile includes the variable assignments that specify how to run a p4 behavioural simulation, as well as the name of the p4 file and list of testcases that should be included in a full simulation run.

 Each testcase is captured in a separate subdirectory, which contains the input and output files for the specified test.
 The testcase subdirectories follow the naming pattern of `test-<NAME>`.

+Prior to running a simulation, the user should update the Makefile with the following variable assignments (all other variable assignments can remain unchanged):

+     P4_SOURCE = <pathname of p4 source	file>
+     P4BM_DIRS = <testcase subdirectory	list>

 The Makefile includes execution targets to run (or clean) a single testcase simulation, or simulation of the full testcase suite.